jbizjak/AlexaSkill/Setup.md

       }
       })
 ```

-This gets the entry from the database with the most recent time, and the devicestate represents the request from the user, if it is 0 the most recent request was to turn off the light, if it is 1 the most recent request was to turn it on.
+The sql query will read the most recent entry in the RDS database.
+The devicestate field of this entry will represent the most recent request sent from Alexa to the skill.
+A 1 will indicate the most recent request was to turn the light on, the devicestate being 0 will indicate that the most recent request was to turn the device off.
+After reading from the database and finding the devicestate, the raspberry pi should handle the actual turning on or off of the light.
+This is dependent on the raspberry pi and the light connected to it.
+One example tutorial for setting up a raspberry pi to control a light can be found here: https://www.instructables.com/Raspberry-Pi-Home-Automation-Control-lights-comput/ .

-With this setup this skill can be used to turn one light on or off with Alexa.
+With this setup this skill can be used to turn one light on or off with Alexa and a raspberry pi.